yochaigal/cairn/wip/backgrounds/tinker.md

 # Tinker

-> You carry the jingle of coins and the smell of molten metal to towns far and wide.
-Your cart full of wonders, solutions to problems no one knew they'd had.
-Not a mere merchant, but an artisan.
+> You are followed by the smell of molten metal, the jingle of coins.
+Your pack full of wonders, bearing solutions to problems no one knew they'd had.
+You are not a mere merchant, but an artisan of fire and metal.

 ## Names
 Fergus, Eamon, Bram, Idris, Elara, Darragh, Seren, Rónán, Berek, Lorenz